daksh4930/Smart-Dustbin-Using-Arduino/README.md

 CIRCUIT DIAGRAM:

 The circuit diagram of smart dustbin is shown in given below.
-Arduino Uno board consist ATmega328 P microcontroller, it is important component of UNO board.
-In this other components are present like a power supply, ultrasonic module and servo motor etc.

 The ultrasonic sensor echo pin and trigger pin is connected to pin digital pin D7 and D8.
 The +Vcc pin is connected to +5V supply and GND pin is connected to